jpetkau/genrc/README.md

 (In fact `Rc<T>` is just an alias for `Rcl<'static, T>`, and `Arc<T>` is an alias for `Arcl<'static, T>`.
-And all of them are aliases for `genrc::Genrc`, which is generic over lifetime, referent type, uniqueness, and atomicity.)
+And all of them are aliases for `genrc::Genrc`, which is generic over lifetime, referent type, atomicity, allocator, and uniqueness.)

 To use `project()` such on a short-lived reference, you must use `Rcl::project()`, which returns an `Rcl` with a non-static lifetime.